Napoleonic Wars casualties: France

 The effect of the war on France over this time period was considerable.
-Estimates of the total French losses during the wars vary from 500,000 to 3 million dead.
+Estimates of the total French military losses during the wars vary from 500,000 to 3 million dead.
+Tom Philo estimated 1,706,000 dead between 1792 and 1815, plus 600,000 civilians.
 According to David Gates, the Napoleonic Wars cost France at least 916,000 men from 1803 to 1815.
 This represents 38% of the conscription class of 1790–1795.
 This rate is over 14% higher than the losses suffered by the same generation one hundred years later fighting Imperial Germany.
 The French population suffered long-term effects through a low male-to-female population ratio.
 At the beginning of the Revolution, the numbers of males to females was virtually identical.
 By the end of the conflict only 0.857 males remained for every female.
 Combined with new agrarian laws under the Napoleonic Empire that required landowners to divide their lands to all their sons rather than the first born, France's population never recovered.
-By the middle of the 19th century France had lost its demographic superiority over Germany and Austria and the United Kingdom.
+By the middle of the 19th century, France had lost its demographic superiority over Germany and Austria and the United Kingdom (UK).